-The RMON Events screen (see figure 4-20) contains fields for defining RMON events.
+The RMON Events screen (see figure 4-22) contains fields for defining RMON events.

-Figure 4-20 RMON Event screen
+Figure 4-22 RMON Event screen

-■ Add Event:
+Add Event:

-• Event Entry Displays the event • Community where displays the community to which the event belongs • Description Displays the user-defined event description • Type Describes the event type.
+Displays the supert Displays the event. where displays the community to which the event belongs.
+Displays the user-defined event description.
+Describes the event type.
 Possible values are: None, where indicates that no event occurred.
 Log, indicates that the event is a log entry.
 Trap, indicates that the event is a trap.
-Log and Trap, indicates that the event is both a log entry and a trap. • Owner Where displays the device or user that defined the event.
-Use the Add to List button when you add the configured RMON event to the Event Table at the bottom of the screen (see figure 4-21)
+Log and Trap, indicates that the event is both a log entry and a trap.
+Where displays the device or user that defined the event.
+Use the Add to List button when you add the configured RMON event to the Event Table at the bottom of the screen (see figure 4-21).